On the initial value problem for semiclassical gravity without and with quantum state collapses: Semiclassical gravity in the presence of quantum state collapses and the `What jumps?' question

 We now turn to the same question for our scalar electrodynamics model of Equations \eqref{SemiElectro}, \eqref{Maxwell}, \eqref{ScalElecCoul}: Suppose our unknown collapse rule causes a Hadamard state, $\omega^-$ in one epoch to change to a Hadamard state $\omega^+$ in the subsequent epoch.
 One might naively think that one could do similarly to in the scalar Yukawa model and set $\bf E^+$ and ${\bf B}^+$ (i.e.\ the values of $\bf E$ and $\bf B$ just to the future of the collapse surface) equal to ${\bf E}^-$ and ${\bf B}^-$ -- i.e.\ the values of $\bf E$ and $\bf B$ just to the past of the collapse surface.
 But this cannot work because $\omega^-(\rho)$ will not (in general) equal $\omega^+(\rho)$ and $\bf E$ needs to satisfy the Gauss constraint (i.e.\ \eqref{Max1}) both before and after the collapse and hence, at least generically, must jump too.
 However, there is a natural modification of that prescription where we make what would seem to be the \textit{minimal} jump in $\bf E$ and $\bf B$ compatible with the Gauss constraint.
 Namely, we assume that $\bf B$ does not jump and that, if we do the Helmholtz decomposition on ${\bf E}^-$ (see Appendix \ref{app:Y})

 where $-{\bf\nabla}.{\bf\nabla}\Theta^-=4\pi\rho^-$ and ${\bf\nabla}.{\bf Q}=0$, then

 where $-{\bf\nabla}.{\bf\nabla}\Theta^+ = 4\pi\rho^+$.
-(With solution for $\Theta^-$ and $\Theta^+$ in terms of $\rho^-$ and $\rho^+$ respectively given by $\int \frac{\rho^\pm({\bf x}')}{|{\bf x} - {\bf x}'|} d^3x$ )
+(With solution for $\Theta^-({\bf x})$ and $\Theta^+({\bf x})$ in terms of $\rho^-$ and $\rho^+$ respectively given by $\int \frac{\rho^\pm({\bf x}')}{|{\bf x} - {\bf x}'|} d^3x'$. )

 Next notice that, if we work in Coulomb gauge, then we may identify the $\Theta$ and $\bf Q$ of the Helmholtz decomposition of $\bf E$ with the electrical potential, $\Phi$ and $\frac{\partial {\bf A}}{\partial t}$ respectively.
-In fact, the prescription \eqref{EjumpA}, \eqref{EjumpB} is equivalent to saying that the Coulomb gauge version of the equations \eqref{ScalElecCoul} holds at all times except the collapse time, together with the prescription that $\bf A$ \textit{does not jump} (i.e.\ is continuous).
+In fact, the prescription \eqref{EjumpA}, \eqref{EjumpB} is equivalent to saying that the Coulomb gauge version of the equations \eqref{ScalElecCoul} holds at all times except the collapse time, together with the prescription that the electric potential, $\Phi$, jumps so that, $\Phi^\pm$, is always the Coulomb potential for $\omega^\pm(\rho)$ while the magnetic vector potential, $\bf A$, is continuous.

 Note that it is an immediate consequence of \eqref{ScalElecCoul} that -- except at the collapse time, when the equations do not hold and anyway $\partial\rho/\partial t$ will not generically exist -- the continuity equation ${\bf \nabla}.{\bf j} + \partial\rho/\partial t =0$ will hold automatically.
 (But the continuity equation will not hold or even make any sense at the collapse time.)

 Lastly, and in preparation for our discussion of the semiclassical gravity case, let us notice that, physically, our prescription amounts to saying that the part of the electric field that jumps is the (nonpropagating, longitudinal), part that is tied, via the Gauss' law constraint, \eqref{Max1} to the expectation value of the charge density, $\rho$, while the (radiative, transverse) part of the electric field (together with the entire magnetic field) remains continuous and is, so to speak, unaffected by the quantum state collapse.